mrvillafria/Kickstarter-Analysis/README.md

 The dataset consisted of 4,000 crowdfunding projects and majority of the campaigns were in the US.
 If Louise is looking to do another project in a different country like Great Britain, her sample size would be smaller to work with.

 - What are some other possible tables and/or graphs that we could create?
+In Module 1, we created a "Descriptive Statistics" table, I thought that table had a lot of great information.
+In this table, we calculated the Mean, Median, Standard Deviation, Upper Quartile, Lower Quartile, and IQR for the goal amount and the pledged amount.